 The SNSF Program seeks to stimulate the development of the next generation of thought leaders in nuclear security.
-Qualified candidates must be junior (non-tenured) faculty, postdoctoral fellows, or predoctoral candidates from any discipline, including law, who are working on a nuclear security related issue.
-The program is only open to U.S. citizens and permanent residents who are eligible to work in the United States.
+Qualified candidates must be postdoctoral fellows or junior faculty in a tenure-track position at a recognized university.
+Junior faculty at law schools or with a law degree as their terminal degree are also eligible.
+The program is intended for those who are pursuing a career in academia and is only open to U.S. citizens and permanent residents who are eligible to work in the United States.
 CFR does not sponsor for visas.

 The duration of the fellowship is twelve months, preferably beginning in September.
-The program awards a stipend of $110,000 for junior (non-tenured) faculty; $80,000 for postdoctoral; and $50,000 for predoctoral fellows.
+The program awards a stipend of $110,000 for junior faculty and $80,000 for postdoctoral fellows.
 Payment will be made in twelve equal monthly installments.
 Fellows are considered independent contractors rather than employees of CFR, and are not eligible for employment benefits, including health insurance.

-Caitlin Talmadge, Assistant Professor, Elliott School of International Affairs, George Washington University
+Elizabeth Saunders, Assistant Professor of Political Science and International Affairs, George Washington University

 A list of former fellows can be found online by visiting Historical Roster of CFR’s Stanton Nuclear Security Fellows.